ghuser-io/github-contribs/README.md

 List **all** GitHub repos a user has contributed to **since the beginning of time**:

 * not just the last few months,
-* not just the repos owned by the user or their organisations.
+* not just the repos owned by the user or their organisations,
+* all repos a user has pushed to.

 ```bash
 $ github-contribs AurelienLourot